 Retirement will likely be the biggest expense of your lifetime, which means saving for retirement is a big job.
 This is especially true if you envision a retirement that is rich with experiences such as traveling through Europe, spending time with your grown children and grandkids, or turning your home into a Wild Kingdom of rescue animals.
+A retirement savings plan can help you accomplish your goals and stay on track.

 Saving and investing for retirement isn’t always so straightforward, beginning with the question of where to save and invest: There are many different types of retirement plans, and it can be confusing to know which is right for you.

-Most retirement plans are tax-deferred or otherwise tax advantaged.
 A discussion of the different types of retirement plans requires an understanding of that taxation, along with who establishes and uses each account, the rules of the plan, and ultimately, which type is best for you.

 Different Types of Retirement Accounts

-Traditional Individual Retirement Arrangements (IRAs)
+Traditional Individual Retirement Accounts (IRAs)

 With an IRA, you open and fund the IRA yourself.
 This is not a plan you join through an employer.